Christ The King RC Primary School

 In the afternoons, doors will open at 3.15pm for home time.

-Please send your child to school in their PE kit on Monday for PE lessons.
-This half term the children will be taking part in Motion Dance.
+Please send your child to school in their PE kit on Thursday for PE lessons.
 PE kit is a plain white t-shirt with blue or black shorts.

 NFER Baseline Assessments